-This strand of activity includes the creation of three Knowledge Hubs to maximise the impact of the teacher professional development and organisational readiness elements of the offer.
+This strand of activity includes the creation of three Knowledge Hubs to maximise the impact of the Teacher Development Programme and Organisational Readiness elements of the offer.
 The hubs provide opportunities for longitudinal peer-to-peer collaboration and technical workforce development support.

 Each of the Hubs is responsible for a different area of the country.
 The Association of Colleges is the Knowledge Hub delivery partner for the North East, North West, Yorkshire and Humberside; The Skills and Education Group is the Knowledge Hub delivery partner for the West Midlands, East Midlands, London and the East of England; and Creative Education is responsible for the Knowledge Hub for the South East and South West.